 Yes.
 The companies listed on this page sell fresh leads that are delivered almost immediately after the consumer requests a quote.

 Other viable lead sources on the market offer aged leads at a lower price point.
-While aged leads can be a valuable component of an insurance lead acquisition strategy, we have found live leads to be the best overall value for marketing spend because of the ability to engage with consumers while intent is at its highest.
+While aged leads can be a valuable component of an insurance lead acquisition strategy, we have found live leads to be the best overall value for marketing spend because of the ability to engage with consumers while their intent is at its highest.

 What exactly is an insurance lead?